Life Imitates Martial Arts: Emotions on the Mat

 Bruce Lee Black & White Image | Wellspring Counselling Inc.

-Martial arts training is a unique experience that can bring forth a wide range of emotions, from exhilaration to frustration, and everything in between.
-The physical and mental challenges of training can trigger deep-seated emotions and reveal implicit memories that may have been buried for years.
-In this chapter, we will explore the emotional landscape of martial arts and how these experiences can help individuals overcome internal challenges and develop greater emotional intelligence in daily life.
+In this chapter, we will explore the emotional aspects of martial arts training and how these experiences can help individuals overcome internal challenges and develop greater emotional intelligence in daily life.

 The Emotional Roller Coaster